TGit-Tech/AC-Delco-Windmill/README.md

 # AC-Delco Alternator Windmill
 An AC Delco alternator Windmill for wind power generation

+Release 2017.12.10-beta ( Pictures Below )
 *INCOMPLETE PROJECT - Use for experimental only* Tested in 40mph winds found that gear slippage and destruction occurs Need to Refactor the design for more stability However, Project has demonstrated the ability to charge @ ~ 20mph winds This includes self-excitement ( Actual power gained )

+Current Work
+*INCOMPLETE PROJECT - Use for experimental only* Current Work still needs to be built and tested.
+This is the 5-blade design updated to handle high winds better by moving the alternator to behind the post and creating a 5-Gear system in which the miter gears will transfer to straight gears appropriately.
+This also creates a 20:1 Ratio versus Version 2017.12.10-beta which created a 15:1 Ration.

 ![Windmill Picture](/pics/Assembly-Model.jpg)
 ![Windmill Picture](/pics/Assembly-RightSide.jpg)